rachel5678b/Data-Science-Project-1/README.md

 OAS_CAHPS.ipynb: An analysis of the survey results as provided by ASCQR_OAS_CAHPS_BY_ASC.csv

 ## Results<a name="results"></a>

 Most patients who participated in the Outpatient and Ambulatory Surgery Consumer Assessment of Healthcare Providers and Systems (OAS CAHPS) survey had positive experiences.
 Read more about the results here.

 ## Licensing, Authors, and Acknowledgements<a name="licensing"></a>

 Data is available to the public and provided by Centers for Medicare & Medicaid Services (CMS)
   * Data URL: https://data.cms.gov/provider-data/dataset/48nr-hqxx

+This project was created with guidance from Udacity Data Scientist course

+Blog image:
+  * Photo by Shubham Dhage, originally published on August 7, 2021
+  * Free to use under the Unsplash License